LoisRP/java-ilpv4-connector-docs/security-guide/tls.md

 ## Configure TLS in Spring Boot

-To enable TLS put the following entries into your application.properties file.
+To enable TLS, put the following entries into your `application.properties` file.

 ```text
 server.port=8443